brightspot/react-examples/cors-configuration/README.md

 CORS adds security against [Cross Site Request Forgery](https://owasp.org/www-community/attacks/csrf) when configured correctly.
 The configuration relaxes the [Same Origin Policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) to ensure that a trusted domain is whitelisted to grant access to data from an API placed on another domain and/or port.

-However, if the CORS configuration is not set up as intended, the front-edn application will run into errors and will be blocked from retrieving or sending data to the server.
+However, if the CORS configuration is not set up as intended, the front-end application will run into errors and will be blocked from retrieving or sending data to the server.

 This example uses JS Classes and the [Brightspot GraphQL Content Delivery API (CDA) endpoint](https://www.brightspot.com/documentation/brightspot-cms-developer-guide/latest/graphql-api) to demonstrate how to easily manage and debug common [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) issues in an app to streamline development and better secure production applications.